Inexpensive Weighted Blanket: 8 Alternative Ways to Try Them (Plus Medical Insurance Coverage Tips)

 - You will also need to get a prescription for a heavy blanket from your doctor or occupational therapist, and make sure your claim is billed properly.
 The sellers that partner with medical supply companies can help you ensure that your claim is processed correctly.

-- You might also purchase a weighted comforter first and then turn the receipt in to find out if it can be repaid or covered by the insurance company.
+- You might also have to purchase the weighted comforter first and then turn the receipt in to find out if it can be repaid or covered by the insurance company.

 - If you’ve ever dealt with insurance, you know that it’s a great pain.
 Unless you’re well aware of all the ins and outs of the healthcare insurance industry, you will need to do your research.